christophrumpel/christophrumpel.github.io/_posts/2017-01-17-Browser-Tests-with-Laravel-Dusk.md

 ### The best reason to wait

-Instead of waiting for your whole frontend to be loaded, Dusk lets you wait for certain elements and conditons.
+Instead of waiting for your whole front-end to be loaded, Dusk lets you wait for certain elements and conditions.

 {% highlight PHP startinline %}
 <?php